 - It allows each student to take turns reading, pausing, and summarizing the main points of each paragraph.

-Note: Paragraph shrinking was developed as one of the Peer Assisted Learning Strategies (PALS) at the Vanderbilt Kennedy Center for Research on Human Development.
-Because of that, the directions below describe a procedure where students work with a peer to complete the strategy.
+Note: Paragraph shrinking was developed as one of the Peer Assisted Learning Strategies (PALS) at Vanderbilt University.
+Because of that, the directions below describe how students work with a peer to complete the strategy.

 How to use paragraph shrinking

 - Choose the assigned reading and introduce the text to the students.

 - Create pairs within the classroom by identifying which children require help on specific skills and who the most appropriate children are to help other children learn those skills.

 - Model the procedure to ensure that students understand how to use the strategy.

 - Have each member of the teacher-assigned pair take turns being “Coach” and “Player.”

 Ask each student to read aloud for 5 minutes without rereading a text.
 After each paragraph, students should stop to summarize the main points of the reading.
 Ask students to then summarize the following information: